diwasrimal/songs/README.md

 You can just head over to [Python download page](https://www.python.org/downloads/)

+## sqlite3

+I've used `sqlite` as my database in this project.

+You can head over to [sqlite downloads](https://www.sqlite.org/download.html) page and get the latest `sqlite3`.

 ## yt-dlp

 **yt-dlp** is a youtube-dl fork based on the now inactive youtube-dlc.
 It lets you download videos and audios from YouTube with a lot of flexibility.
 It is a very powerful tool.

-## sqlite3

-I've used sqlite3 as my database in this project.

 ### Installation
 You can install `yt-dlp` binary executable from [here](https://pypi.org/project/yt-dlp/#installation):